Snehal-Pradhan/BlogProjects/project-000/README.md

 - Initialize a new Node.js project using `npm init`.
 - Install necessary dependencies (`express`, `nodemon`).
-- Set up a basic `server.js` file to run the server.
+- Set up a basic `src/index.mjs` file to run the server.

 ### 2. **Create Directory Structure**

 - Create a `public` directory for static assets (CSS, images, etc.).
 - Create a `views` directory for HTML or template files (if using templating engine).
 - Create a `routes` directory for handling API routes.
+- Place `index.mjs` in the `src` folder.

 ### 3. **Setup Basic Express Server**

-- Set up an Express server in `server.js`.
+- Set up an Express server in `src/index.mjs`.
 - Make sure the server listens on a specified port (e.g., `3000`).
 - Use `nodemon` for auto-reloading the server during development.